 – Gretchen E. Vaughan, President and CEO

-The KCA recommends finding a specialist at a National Cancer Institute (NCI) Designated Cancer Center.
+The KCA recommends finding a specialist at a National Cancer Institute (NCI) Designated Cancer Center, if possible.
 These centers employ experts diagnosing, treating, and researching cancer, including kidney cancer.
 If there is not an NCI center near you, look for an institution that specializes in kidney cancer.

 The kidney cancer specialist can work with your local doctor to oversee your treatment plan.
 They collaborate with one another to ensure you are getting the best care possible.

 There are 63 NCI-Designated Cancer Centers across the country that treat adults living with cancer.